 Where is Tornado Alley?

 As mentioned before, tornadoes can occur almost anywhere on the planet.
 However, they’re more likely to happen in the United States than any other country in the world.
 In fact, there are about 1,200 tornadoes a year on average in the USA.
 Tornadoes are pretty unpredictable and have happened in every US state, but some states do get hit by them more frequently.
-The area with the most tornadoes stretches from the Gulf of Mexico to southern parts of Canada and is dubbed by the media as the Tornado Alley.

 This part covers almost the entire region of the Great Plains, an area that plays a crucial part in the forming of tornadoes.
 Its flat surface allows the cold air from the North Pole and the hot air from the Gulf of Mexico to collide, creating tornadoes in the process.